JHamilton1056/Java_Practice_Files/README.md

 Caesar_cipher - Working on the fundamentals of arrays in java.
 Takes an input and encrypts the message based on a given key.

 Object_cipher - Like Caesar_cipher except creating the functionallity within an object.
 Working with the basics of constructors and fields.

+word_frequency - Selects a file and stores the individual words in a string type ArrayList and the frequency of those words used are stored in a seperate ArrayList of integer type.
+Builds on the knowledge learned of creating objects and using constructors.